beenum22/hZookeeper-old/README.md

 Here we are launching our stress app on the slave nodes using the Marathon client we created in our previous step, and we are scaling it if necessary.
-In hZookeeper, we are running number of clients specified by the user in different threads.
-We have fixed the maximum number of threads per client to a certain number and when the user input clients number exceeds the maximum number of threads per client, we scale the marathon app accordingly.
-Due to some code limitations, it starts some extra threads which needs to be reduced as much as possible.

 ##### HAnalyzer:

 HAnalyzer can send different signals to the HDaemon server running on the slave nodes and waits for it’s response.
-We are using to perform three operations in our case; to start the test, wait for it to end and get the stats back.
+In this example, we are using to perform three operations in our case; to start the test, wait for it to end and get the stats back.